 “I am teaching Arabic now in the United States, and I am getting a lot of experience through teaching American students Arabic, which is a foreign language for them.
 I get really excited when I see how my students enjoy learning Arabic and are doing very well.

-I have taught before at FSU’s College of Education.
-I taught EDF 1005-004, Introduction to Education.”
+I have taught before at FSU’s College of Education, EDF 1005-004, Introduction to Education.”

 Why did you choose to teach in the USA?
 Why did you choose FSU over other schools?

 “I chose FSU over other schools because it has a great reputation.
-I like my major and what they offer. (the classes?
-What specifically about the major?), The College of Education offers a foreign and second language education major for Ph.D. students.
-Finally, I like how people in Florida are so friendly and I feel like I am home.”
+I like my major and what they offer.
+The College of Education offers a Foreign and Second Language Education major for Ph.D. students.
+Finally, I like how people in Florida are so friendly and I feel at home.”

 What assumptions or expectations did you have before you came to the USA?